demiqin/demiqin.github.io/_news/announcement_7.md

 related_posts: false
 ---

-🎉 We got the **Best Paper Award** at VIS 2024!
+🎉 We got the **Best Paper Award** at VIS 2024 (top 1%)!
 I'm honored to be giving a plenary talk right after the opening ceremony.